greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/modules/pgcrypto.html.md

     ALTER DATABASE testdb SET pgcrypto.fips TO on;
     ```

-    **Important:** You must use the `ALTER DATABASE` command to set the parameter.
+    > **Important** You must use the `ALTER DATABASE` command to set the parameter.
 You cannot use the `SET` command that updates the parameter for a session, or use the `gpconfig` utility that updates `postgresql.conf` files.

 5. After setting the parameter, reconnect to the database to enable encryption support for a session.
 This example uses the `psql` meta command `\c` to connect to the `testdb` database.